hamzawasi/PedanticArguments/README.md

 # PedanticArguments
 Keep track of your pedantic arguments!

-# Usage
-Rename the env file to .env and add required tokens